-By approving travel expenses, the approver is attesting that he/she has thoroughly reviewed each transaction and the supporting documentation, and has verified that all transactions are allowable expenses.
-The approver is the "check" in the expense reporting process to identify potential or actual errors in expense reporting and is equally accountable for all expenditures.
+By approving travel expenses, the approver is attesting that they have thoroughly reviewed each transaction and the supporting documentation and have verified that all transactions are allowable expenses.
+The approver is the "check" in the expense reporting process to identify potential and/or actual errors in expense reporting and is equally accountable for all expenditures.
 The approver role should be assigned to an individual who can judge the business appropriateness of each expenditure.
-It is recommended, but not required, that approvers have the responsibility of approving expenses for no more than 25 expense submitters.
+It is recommended, but not required, that approvers have the responsibility of approving expenses for no more than 25 Travelers.